redu/usability/README.md

 # Usability
-### What is the goal of this branch?
+## What is the goal of this branch?
+To proactively report any behavior/usability issue that might affect the overall User Experience of Redu.
 ISO define usability as:
 > “The extent to which a product can be used by specified users to achieve specified goals with effectiveness, efficiency, and satisfaction in a specified context of use.”

 By this definition, we should report a usability issue every time someone realize that the interface cannot achieve the following *standart* metrics: